DS3Lab/online-active-model-selection/README.md

 ## Results

 Below, we summarize our results on the identification probabilities of model selection methods in returning the true best model on each dataset where pre-trained models are collected.
 These results can be reproduced by following above instructions.
-The results may fluctuate up to +/-0.01 of the presented values.
+The results may fluctuate up to a very small value of the presented values at different runs.
 For results on the other performance measures such as _accuracy gap_ and _regret_, we refer to our submitted manuscipt.

 ![Identification Probabilities](identification_probabilities.png?raw=true "Identification Probabilities")